itsmichaeldiego/itsmichaeldiego/README.md

 Current co-owner of [google-map-react](https://github.com/google-map-react/google-map-react)

-- 🔭 I’m currently working as a freelancer for multiple projects.
+- 🔭 I’m currently working as a Freelancer, always open to new challenges.
 - 🌱 I’m currently learning [React Native](https://github.com/facebook/react-native)
 - 👯 I’m looking to collaborate on sustainability or plant-based projects.
 - 🤔 I’m looking for help with [google-map-react](https://github.com/google-map-react/google-map-react), we need more collaborators!